By Alicia Little

 While you could embark on a needs analysis or competency development journey (both of which Skillsoft can support you with!), you can also start small.
 Take your organizational values for instance – maybe they are accountability, innovation and agility.
 Skillsoft will partner with you to select learning resources that align to those values and are most relevant for your industry and audience, taking into consideration the varied skill sets your people possess.

 Or take another start-today-strategy and select topics of the month, based on what is happening within your fiscal year and what internal initiatives, changes or new developments are occurring.
 Then work with us to map your Skillsoft content to those topics and develop a strategy to curate and market that content to the appropriate audience.
-[Note, too, that it is crucial to know your audience, with any learning initiative – more on that here.]

 Finally, the most important point to note about curation is that it is a living process.
 You should be ever-evolving your curation process and execution because it should remain consistent with your ever-evolving business!
 Re-evaluating your offerings, content delivery experience and related marketing strategies is vital to ensuring your learning and development efforts continue to impact your business.

 Alicia Little is a Marketing and Sales Support Associate at Skillsoft.